Robert-van-Engelen/Forth500/manual.md

 programs much easier to understand, maintain and reuse.
 Because words operate on the stack, pretty much any sequence of words can be moved from a definition into a new word to replace the sequence with a single descriptive word.
 This keeps definitions short and understandable.
+Also testing words by executing them from the prompt is a good way to verify their definitions to find potential problems before running a new program.

 What if we want to change the message of `hellos`?
 Forth allows you to redefine words at any time, but this does not change the behavior of any